libsmelt/libsmelt/README.md

 Eventsets / Waitsets
 --------------------
- * implementationto handle the events on a the queue pairs. (send and recv)
+ * implementation to handle the events on a the queue pairs. (send and recv)

 EV_RECV: receive message, read tag (possible forward), callback